 Sounds simple, right?

-First and foremost, success criteria should be SMART (specific, measurable, attainable, realistic & timely).
-Below are a few examples of using SMART in the real world.
+First and foremost, success criteria should be SMART (specific, measurable, attainable, realistic & timely) red yellow green performance indicators are critical to hitting your goals and targets.
+Below are a few examples of using SMART red yellow green performance indicators in the real world.

 A properly selected Green success criteria should leave no room for argument or nuance.
 It is what it is.
 Example: The KPI is “Employee Health.”
 An effective Green would be a survey result score or a retention number.
 An ineffective Green would be "Employees are happy."

 2. Performance metrics doesn't always mean a number.